semgrep/semgrep-docs/docs/deployment/cloud-scanning.md

 1. In Semgrep AppSec Platform, click **<i class="fa-solid fa-folder-open"></i> Projects**.
 1. Search for your repository's name.
 1. Click the **<i class="fa-solid fa-gear"></i> gear icon** to access the settings page for that repository.
-1. tk disable the toggle AutoScan diff scans (beta)
+1. tk turn off the toggle for AutoScan diff scans (beta)

 ### Remove a repository